MukundaPriyaBasudora/TEAM-81/README.md

 A text/Markdown report that highlights the most important findings

-Clear explanations that non-technical reviewers can understand
+Clear explanations that non-technical reviewers can understand.